 - FAQs about Pack N Play mattress pads

 There may be affiliate links in this post.
 Read this disclosure policy to learn more.

 Why are Pack N Play mattresses so thin?

-Playard mattresses are thin for a very important reason: to minimize the risk of suffocation.
+Playard mattresses are significantly thinner than crib mattresses for a very important reason: to minimize the risk of suffocation.

-Is it safe to add a mattress to a Pack N Play?
+Is it safe to add a mattress topper to a Pack N Play?

-No. It is never safe to add a mattress to a Pack ‘n Play.
+No. It is never safe to add a mattress topper to a Pack N Play.